AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 Benji sighed as he backed away.
 "Alright.
 I won't do that.
 But talk to him."

-"I'll think about it."
-I said.
+"I'll think about it," I said.
 "What time is dinner?"

 "We are doing it at 6 local time.
 That's in three hours."

 I nodded.
 "Alright.
 Plan your usual.
 I'll decide if I want to be there."
 I didn't wait for a confirmation.
 I just left Benji the same way I came in.

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyIxMnRoMmR6eHdGQTRkZG9OIjp7In